 then make sure that you head over to the Central Italian region of the Marche pronto.
 Or even better, prontissimo.

 A few weeks ago I came back from an exciting road trip which let me experience for myself the beauty and the history of the Marche.
-Together with my husband and little daughter, I spent four days exploring such soul-inspiring destinations as the Renaissance city of Urbino, the impressive Frassassi Caves and the hilltown of Loreto which is the keeper of one of the most precious Christian artefacts.
+Together with my husband and little daughter, I spent four days exploring such soul-inspiring destinations as the Renaissance city of Urbino, the impressive Frasassi Caves and the hilltown of Loreto which is the keeper of one of the most precious Christian artefacts.

 I walked up a steep path to see for myself the perfectly designed octagonal Temple of Valadier which sits inside a small rugged cave.
 I admired the turquoise waters of the river Candigliano running through the Furlo Gorge.
 And I sunned myself on the postcard-perfect beach in Sirolo – a picturesque town on the Adriatic Sea.